yds12/x64-roadmap/tasks/first_prog/build.md

 But since the project will have lots of executables, we will leave them all at `bin` so we can easily clean up (and make `git` ignore them easily).

+## A Script for Quickly Building and Running the Programs

+You can also use the `run` script:

+    $ ./run first_prog first
+    $ echo $?
+    0

+This script takes as parameters the directory name under `tasks` that contains the program (in this case, `first_prog`) and the program name without the `.asm` extension (in this case, `first`).
+This way we can quickly run our assembly programs without typing all the compiling and linking instructions.

 ## Reference for Syscalls

 In this simple example we use a system call.
 The codes for all system calls